williamDalston/schrodingers-cat-website/content/articles/qc-opinion-001.md

 - Still faces IIT computational challenges
 - Combining two theories multiplies their problems

-**Testability**: Medium—depends on testing both Many-Worlds and IIT components
+**Testability**: Medium depends on testing both Many-Worlds and IIT components

 **The Bullet**: You have to accept both infinite universes and degrees of consciousness.